-- 5.2.5.6 Redevelopment of closed waste disposal sites may be permitted by way of Official Plan and Zoning By-law amendments upon the City consulting with the MECP and/or other appropriate jurisdiction.
-MECP approval is required for any land use to be permitted on lands identified as a closed waste disposal site, if the closure occurred within the past twenty-five (25) year period from the effective date of this Official Plan. - 5.2.5.7 The County should give a high priority to adopting a comprehensive waste management strategy and investigate opportunities to partner with the City and other municipalities.
+5.2.5.12 Redevelopment of closed waste disposal sites may be permitted by way of Official Plan and Zoning By-law amendments upon the City consulting with the MECP and/or other appropriate jurisdiction.
+MECP approval is required for any land use to be permitted on lands identified as a closed waste disposal site, if the closure occurred within the past twenty-five (25) year period from the effective date of this Official Plan.

+ENVIRONMENTAL MANAGEMENT

-ENVIRONMENTAL MANAGEMENT & SUSTAINABILITY
+& SUSTAINABILITY